UCSF-TI/tipcc-web/docs/about/specs.md

 The login nodes can only be accessed from within the UCSF network.

-### Interactive Nodes
+### Development Nodes

-The cluster has interactive nodes for the purpose of validating scripts, prototyping pipelines, compiling software, and more.
-Interactive nodes [can be accessed using SSH]({{ '/get-started/interactive-usage.html' | relative_url }}) and only from the login nodes.
+The cluster has development nodes for the purpose of validating scripts, prototyping pipelines, compiling software, and more.
+Development nodes [can be accessed using SSH]({{ '/get-started/development-prototyping.html' | relative_url }}) and only from the login nodes.

 Node      | # Cores |       CPU |       RAM |  Local `/scratch` |
 ----------|---------|----------:|----------:|------------------:|